guochengqian/Magic123/readme.md

 <img src="docs/static/ironman-val-magic123.gif" width="800" />

-Compare Magic123 with using only 2D prior (SDS) or using only 3D prior (Zero123):
+Compare Magic123 without textual inversion with abaltions using only 2D prior (SDS) or using only 3D prior (Zero123):

 https://github.com/guochengqian/Magic123/assets/48788073/e5a3c3cb-bcb1-4b10-8bfb-2c2eb79a9289